Performance of the ISS-CREAM calorimeter in a calibration beam test: Energy Response and Resolution

 To obtain only pion events that interacted in the carbon target upstream of the calorimeter, we performed a pre-selection cut requiring events with significant signals in the first three layers of the calorimeter.

-The results have good fits to Gaussian distributions.
-Figure \ref{pion-distribution} shows the total energy deposits with incident energies of $\rm 250~GeV$, $\rm 300~GeV$, and $\rm 350~GeV$ with attenuation correction.
+The deposited energy distributions from the pion beam test data are also compared with those from MC simulations.
+As an example, Figure \ref{pion-distribution} shows good agreement between data and MC for $\rm 300~GeV$ pions (with attenuation correction).

 Figure~\ref{pion-resolution} (left) shows the energy deposit in the calorimeter as a function of the incident pion beam energy.
 With attenuation correction, the response is found to be linear, with a slope of ~$\rm 1.92~MeV/GeV$, which is $\rm 1/3$ the slope of the electron beam.
-This is consistent with theoretical expectations that when cosmic-ray particles (mainly protons) interact hadronically with the calorimeter, on average approximately $\rm 1/3$ of the energy of the primary nuclei are converted into neutral pions $\rm \pi^{0}$, which then each rapidly decay into two photons~\cite{seo22}.
-The result agrees with our previous results from the beam tests of balloon-borne CREAM calorimeters~\cite{seo20}.
+This is consistent with theoretical expectations that when cosmic-ray particles (mainly protons) interact hadronically with the calorimeter, on average approximately $\rm 1/3$ of the energy of the primary nuclei are converted into $\rm \pi^{0}$s, which then each rapidly decay into two photons~\cite{seo22}.

 The resolution as a function of the incident pion beam energy is shown in Figure~\ref{pion-resolution} (right).
 With attenuation correction, the resolution is found to be around $\rm 47.8\%$, which is energy independent.